elliotchance/pie/README.md

 if n < 0 it'll return empty slice.

-## ToStrings
+## StringsUsing

-ToStrings transforms each element to a string.
+StringsUsing transforms each element to a string.

 ## Unique